Hiking in the Dolomites: Everything You Need to Know

 View Incredible Tours in Italy

-6 Recommended Dolomites hiking trails
+11 Recommended Dolomites hiking trails

 1. Tre Cime di Lavaredo

-Hike to the impressive peaks of Tre Cime di Lavaredo, Italy
+Hike to the impressive peaks of Tre Cime di Lavaredo, Italy.

-This wonderful trail is one of the most popular in the Dolomites and with a good reason.
-The three impressive peaks you can see on the trail are breathtaking to behold and are actually the symbol of this UNESCO World Heritage Site.
+This trail is one of the most popular in the Dolomites for good reasons.
+From the trail, hikers can see three impressive peaks and the symbol of this UNESCO World Heritage Site.
 While the scenery is certainly stunning and the views are to die for, the trails can get a little crowded, especially during the summer months.
 In any case, the Tre Cime di Lavaredo trail is certainly one of the best hikes in the Dolomites.

-Rifugio Auronzo is both the start and end point of the hike as it forms a large loop.
+• Starts/ends: Rifugio Auronzo is both the start and end point of the hike as it forms a large loop.

 • How to get there: During the summer months buses run regularly from Cortina, Dobbiaco (Tublach in German) and Misurina to Rifugio Auronzo.
 You can also drive to the Tre Cime and park at the rifugio but you’ll have to pay a mountain toll per car.